Renewed trade war fears pummel world shares, dollar | 4-Traders

 German 10-year government bond yields <DE10YT=RR> approached one-month lows and currently stand 20 basis points below this year's peak at 0.60 percent.

-Futures signalled a slightly firmer open for Wall Street, reversing their earlier direction <ESc1>.
+Futures signaled a slightly firmer open for Wall Street, reversing their earlier direction <ESc1>.

 GROWTH